lyteword/chspurgeon-tod/volume-7/psalm-130.md

 **Verses 3-4.**

-1\.The Confession.
+1\.
+The Confession.
 He could not stand.

-2\.The Confidence.
+2\.
+The Confidence.
 "There is forgiveness."

-3\.The Consequence.
+3\.
+The Consequence.
 "That thou mayest be feared."

 **Verses 3-4.**

-1\.The fearful supposition.
+1\.
+The fearful supposition.

-2\.The solemn interrogation.
+2\.
+The solemn interrogation.

-3\.The Divine consolation.— *W. J.*
+3\.
+The Divine consolation.— *W. J.*

 **Verse 4.** Forgiveness with God.

-1\.The proofs of it.
+1\.
+The proofs of it.

 a) Divine declarations.